 - Inspect all the parts so that you can replace everything at once if necessary.
 Inside the PVB, you’ll find the bonnet, poppet, retainer, spring, and check assembly, in that order.
 Identify which parts need to be repaired before moving forward.

-- Beneath the old poppet is a spring, which resembles a Christmas tree, it holds the poppet and check assembly in place.
+- Beneath the old poppet is a spring, which resembles a Christmas tree, it holds the poppet and checks assembly in place.
 If you need to replace the check valve, you would do so here.

 - Then, compress the spring and the check valve in its place with the retainer resting on top.
 This may be a challenge to insert but it will fasten and groove into place when done properly.

 - Next, install the new poppet.
 The kit includes grease that can be applied to the o-ring that is located around the poppet.
 The grease is meant to enhance the life of the ring.
 Once that is applied, insert the new poppet.
 Now that you have that in place, you’re ready to install the new bonnet.

 - The bonnet in the kit comes with a new nut.
 You can take the nut off and place it to the side as you’ll need that to secure the bell later on in the assembly.
 Then, twist the new bonnet on and make sure it’s snug.
 Remove the broken bonnet from the bell and place the bell on top of the new bonnet.

 - Lastly, secure the bell with the new nut that was previously set aside.
 There’s no need to tighten the nut fully, as you want the bell to be able to turn in circles.
 A good rule of thumb is to tighten it enough so it’s snug but it should be able to swivel around.

 Thank you for watching our video on how to replace a bonnet and poppet on our FEBCO 765-1 model.
 For more information about preparing your backflow preventer from freezing temperatures watch the video Winterizing Your PVB and don’t forget to subscribe to our Youtube Channel.